SAMA-Communications/sama-server/README.md

 To make sure both sender and recipient have same message timestamp - see belowe about `Sent status`

-## Sent status
+### Sent status

-On each message sent to server - a server will deliver back to client a simple packet with message id and timestamp at which the message was stored in DB sp both sender & recipient will have same date sent time stored:
+On each message sent to server - a server will deliver back to client a simple packet with message id and timestamp at which the message was stored in DB so both sender & recipient will have same date sent time stored:

 `{'ack': {'mid': 'xyz', 't': 15673838833}}`